 A number of reasons made me opt for this route.
 First of all, the weather conditions would be more favorable.
 I knew I would be walking in June, when the most well known places to visit in Spain get incredibly hot.
 On the other hand, this would be the best season to visit the North of the country, which is typically much colder and gets much more rain, but where the summer months are more pleasant and not nearly as hot.

 Furthermore, as one of the best things to do in Spain, especially along the Camino de Santiago, is walking, I wanted to make sure that this was fully enjoyable, with pretty views throughout.
 Rumor had it that of all the places to visit in Spain, the North would be the one with the most varied landscape and challenging walks, with lots of vegetation, mountains, beautiful beaches, charming coastal villages and nice cities.
 There must be a reason why this is considered the greenest part of Spain, after all.

-Top this off with the fact that significantly less people opt for this route and that the accommodation options are generally of a better quality (I can do with some pampering at the end of a long day of walking!), and it is easy to see why I decided to walk the Camino del Norte and cross the Basque Country, Cantabria, Asturias and Galicia: I wanted to visit Spain on my own terms and I knew the North of Spain would suit my needs.
+Top this off with the fact that significantly less people opt for this route and that the accommodation options are generally of a better quality (I can do with some pampering at the end of a long day of walking!), and add the fact that food in this part of Spain is delicious (there’s so many dishes to try in Galicia!)and it is easy to see why I decided to walk the Camino del Norte and cross the Basque Country, Cantabria, Asturias and Galicia: I wanted to visit Spain on my own terms and I knew the North of Spain would suit my needs.

 Discovering more of Spain tourist attractions